DennisGross/COOL-MC/README.md

 Furthermore, we also support the PRISM-MDPs of the ![Quantitative Verification Benchmark Set](https://qcomp.org/benchmarks/index.html) as long as they contain reward functions.

 ## Web-Interface
-COOL-MC provides a web interface to analyze the RL training progress and the model-checking results.
+COOL-MC provides a web interface to analyze the RL training progress and the model checking results.
 It also allows the comparison between different trained policies.
 First, run `mlflow server -h 0.0.0.0 &` to start the MLFlow server in the background (http://DOCKERIP:5000).